Managed code: Terminology

-The distinction between managed and unmanaged code is prevalent and only relevant when developing applications that interact with CLR implementations.
-Since many older programming languages have been ported to the CLR, the differentiation is needed to identify managed code, especially in a mixed setup.
+The true and fine distinction between managed and unmanaged code is prevalent and only relevant when developing applications that interact with CLR implementations.
+Since many older programming languages (list) have been ported to the CLR, the differentiation is needed to identify managed code, especially in a mixed setup.
 In this context, code that does not rely on the CLR is termed "unmanaged".

 A source of confusion was created when Microsoft started connecting the .NET Framework with C++, and the choice of how to name the Managed Extensions for C++.
 It was first named Managed C++ and then renamed to C++/CLI.
-The creator of the C++ programming language and member of the C++ standards committee, Bjarne Stroustrup, even commented on this issue, "On the difficult and controversial question of what the CLI binding/extensions to C++ is to be called, I prefer C++/CLI as a shorthand for "The CLI extensions to ISO C++".
+The creator of the C++ programming language and member of the C++ standards committee, Bjarne Stroustrup, even commented on this issue, "On the difficult and controversial question of what the CLI binding/extensions to C++ is to be called, I prefer C++/CLI as a shorthand for 'The CLI extensions to ISO C++'.
 Keeping C++ as part of the name reminds people what is the base language and will help keep C++ a proper subset of C++ with the C++/CLI extensions."